ottotsuma/Melvor-Classes-Species/README.md

 ## Agility

-Agility has been modified so that the Obstacle 10 - Waterfall now also benefits the Thuum skill.
+Agility has been modified so that the Obstacle 10 - Waterfall now also benefits the Classes skill.

 ![Agility](images/agility.png)

 ## Astrology

-Astrology has been modified so that the Variel constellation now also benefits the Thuum skill.
+Astrology has been modified so that the Variel constellation now also benefits the Classes skill.

 ![Astrology](images/astrology.png)

 ## Township

-The Thuum skill adds a Thuum Scroll of XP granting +3% Thuum Skill XP.
+The Classes skill adds a Classes Scroll of XP granting +3% Classes Skill XP.
 It functions the same as other scrolls of xp.

-It requires level 15 Township and level 15 Thuum to purchase, with a default value of 80 planks per scroll.
+It requires level 15 Township and level 15 Classes to purchase, with a default value of 80 planks per scroll.

 ![Township](images/township-xp-scroll.png)

-The Thuum skill adds a Thuum Outfit, which is fully integrated just like all the other skilling outfits.
+The Classes skill adds a Classes Outfit, which is fully integrated just like all the other skilling outfits.

 ![Shouts Outfit](images/shout-outfit.png)